-Grants for Electric Cars
+Grants for Cars: Electric and Alternative Fuels

 Who Can Request The Grant?

 In order to be eligible you need to be legally resident in Spain and have a NIE number.
 Self employed people or those with a company in Spain will have to supply additional paperwork to show that they are up-to-date with their fiscal obligations.

 Car dealers will arrange all the paperwork and, more importantly, check that funding is still available, in order to get the discount directly upon purchase.